AkstonCap/q-wallet/README.md

 - Look for errors in `chrome://extensions` with Developer mode enabled

 ### Can't Connect to Node
-- Verify your Nexus node is running
+- Verify your Nexus node is running (try: `curl http://localhost:8080/system/get/info`)
 - Check the node URL in settings
 - Ensure CORS is enabled on your node (for remote connections)
 - Check firewall settings